mmusil25/raynos-ai/README.md

 ---

-**Note**: This implementation demonstrates the architecture and data flow for a BLE audio processing pipeline.
+**Note**: This implementation demonstrates the architecture and data flow for an audio processing pipeline.
 For production use, additional error handling, security measures, and optimization would be required.